stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 f 1/1 2/2 3/3
 ```

-We will implement the minimal functionality required for our test models therefore we apply the following assumptions and constraints on the scope of the loader:
+We will only implement the minimal functionality required for our test models therefore we apply the following assumptions and constraints on the scope of the loader:

 - Face primitives are assumed to be triangles.